• HOME

 Contributed by Jennifer from Outdoor Families Magazine

-Trenitalia, the national Italian railway company of Italy, runs approximately 53 trains per day between Florence and Pontassieve.
-Average travel time is 17 minutes and ticket prices can start from as little as €3.60 when you book in advance, in addition to discounted tickets for young people under 30 and people over 60.
-If you prefer to have the freedom of a rental car, simply take the Strada Statale 67 (SS67) from Florence to Pontassieve, about a 30-minute drive.
+The average travel time is 17 minutes and ticket prices can start from as little as €3.60 when you book in advance, in addition to discounted tickets for young people under 30 and people over 60.

 If you want to stay central, a good option is to stay at the eco-friendly property Albergo I Villini.